jee00609/AWS_Foundational/개념 모음/Amazon EC2.md

 When is it beneficial for a company to use a Spot Instance?

 -> When there is flexibility in when an application needs to run.

+### NO.252
+A company uses Amazon EC2 infrastructure to host steady-state workloads and needs to achieve significant cost savings.<br/>
+Which EC2 instance pricing model should the company select?

+-> Reserved Instances